Stevia Leaf – Dried Leaf from Peruvian Amazon (75g)

 Stevia replaces sugar in your diet!
 Refined sugar is virtually devoid of nutritional benefits and, at best, represents empty calories in the diet.
 At worst, it has been implicated in numerous degenerative diseases.
 Stevia is much sweeter than sugar and has none of sugar’s unhealthy drawbacks.

-Packed in clear, sealed pouches and shipped directly to you.
+Packed in re-sealable zipper stand up pouches.
 Keep in a cool place.
 I can accommodate custom orders or arrange wholesale pricing.

 TRUST ROCKET ROBIN